Nursing: Direct Entry Graduate Programs

 - General Chemistry with lab (one semester)

-For questions regarding specific prerequisite courses please email our office to confirm the courses meet the requirements.
-Include the course name and number, when and where it was taken, if a lab is included and if it was an online or onsite course.
+For questions regarding specific prerequisite courses, please email the School of Nursing Graduate Admission Office ([email protected]) to confirm the courses meet the requirements.
+Include the course name and number, when and where it was taken, if a lab is included, and if it was an online or onsite course.

-Please note if applicants are/were enrolled in institutions which used quarter or trimester systems, two or three quarters/trimesters may be required to equal one semester.
+Please note if applicants are/were enrolled in institutions that use(d) quarter or trimester systems, two or three quarters/trimesters may be required to equal one semester.

-International students requiring an F-1 visa must have completed all admission requirements before or by the application deadline, as an I-20 cannot be issued for pre-admission courses nor for part-time enrollment.
+If you are an international student requiring an F-1 visa, you must complete all admission requirements before or by the application deadline, as an I-20 cannot be issued for pre-admission courses nor part-time enrollment.

-While U.S. citizens or permanent residents may apply without having taken any of the prerequisite courses, it is strongly recommended that they take as many of the science prerequisites as possible before applying so that the admission committee can evaluate their ability to handle science content.
-If individuals have not completed any science prereqs before application, they will be at a disadvantage in the admission review process in this competitive program.
+While US citizens or permanent residents may apply without having taken any of the prerequisite courses, it is strongly recommended that you take as many science prerequisites as possible before applying.
+This allows the admission committee to evaluate your ability to handle science content.
+If you have not completed any science prerequisites before application, you will be at a disadvantage in the admission review process in this competitive program.

-If individuals apply with missing prereqs, and plan to complete the missing prereqs at another regionally accredited U.S. institution in the summer before the DE program starts in September, they can be admitted provisionally if academically qualified.
-However, it is imperative that applicants first check with our office before registering for such courses.
+If you apply with missing prerequisites and plan to complete them at another regionally accredited US institution in the summer before the program starts in September, you can be admitted provisionally if academically qualified.
+However, it is imperative that you first check with our office before registering for such courses.

-The School of Nursing welcomes applications from international students for the Direct Entry program.
+The School of Nursing welcomes your application for the Direct Entry Nursing programs.

 Visa Requirements and Full-Time Academic Status

-The Direct Entry Program in Advanced Nursing Practice is designed to prepare individuals with a baccalaureate degree but without nursing backgrounds for the advanced practice nursing role, with a focus on family nurse practitioner (FNP).
-The program begins each year in September and incorporates an innovative curriculum with clinical experiences especially designed for this group of students.
+The Direct Entry Graduate Nursing programs are designed to prepare individuals with a baccalaureate degree but without a nursing background for professional nursing roles.
+The program starts each September and incorporates an innovative curriculum with clinical experiences tailored for students like you.

-Students are eligible to take the nursing licensure examination (NCLEX) after completion of the pre-licensure segment of the program.
-Full time enrollment is required for the pre-licensure portion of the program.
-Students must pass the exam for the designation of R.N. (registered nurse) before beginning the graduate primary care clinical sequence.
-Clinical rotations will provide students the experience they need before beginning primary care.
+Full-time enrollment is required for the pre-licensure portion of the DE-MSN-FNP and DE-DNP-FNP programs.
+You must pass the exam for the designation of RN (registered nurse) before beginning the graduate primary care clinical sequence.
+Clinical rotations will provide you with the experience you need before beginning primary care.

-Upon completion of the pre-RN licensure portion of the program, students will take the NCLEX exam.
-Upon earning the RN, students are required to work at least 8 hours per week for the duration of the program to gain valuable experience to bring to their advanced nursing courses.
-F-1 visa students will be able to work providing they have obtained the RN and completed and submitted required documents to the Simmons International advisor and the Massachusetts Board of Nursing.
-F-1 students will work with the International Student Advisor to apply for work authorization as required for the program.
+Upon completion of the pre-RN licensure portion of the program, you will take the NCLEX exam.
+Upon earning the RN, you must work at least eight hours per week for the duration of the program to gain valuable experience to bring to your advanced nursing courses.
+If you hold an F-1 visa, you will be able to work after obtaining your RN and submitting the required documents to the Simmons International advisor and the Massachusetts Board of Nursing.
+You will work with the International Student Advisor to apply for work authorization as required for the program.

-The curriculum of the second portion of the program (post-licensure) is the same FNP curriculum as for people with R.N.s.
-Although the second portion of the program may be completed on a part-time basis, F-1 and J-1 visa holders must be enrolled full time to maintain their status.
+The curriculum of the second portion of the program (post-licensure) is the same FNP curriculum as for people with RNs.
+While this part can be completed part-time, F-1 and J-1 visa holders must be enrolled full-time to maintain their status.

-In year two and year three of the program, two semesters require 8 credits hours of coursework.
+In year two and year three of the program, two semesters require 8 credit hours of coursework.
 Full-time status in the School of Nursing is defined as enrollment in 9 credit hours each semester.
-However, during these two semesters, students will complete a clinical rotation.
+However, during these two semesters, you will complete a clinical rotation.
 Eight hours of clinical experience is worth one course credit hour.
-Thus, students will be considered full time during these semesters.
+Thus, you will be considered full-time during these semesters.

-Upon successful completion of the program, students will be awarded the M.S. degree but not a B.S.N. degree.
-Graduates of this program will be prepared to take the Family Nurse Practitioner certification exam offered by the professional credentialing organization.
+Upon completing the program, you will be awarded an MS degree but not a BSN degree.
+You will be prepared to take the Family Nurse Practitioner certification exam offered by the professional credentialing organization.

 Application Deadlines

-It is imperative that students who have or are studying abroad begin the application process at least six months prior to the deadline.
-If residing abroad and the applicant earned a degree abroad, he/she must have completed all prerequisites before applying to the program.
-Please allow ample time for the pace of international postal systems, obtaining visa documents, arrival in the U.S., and transitioning to a new environment.
-International students will not be allowed to enroll if they arrive after the official start of the term.
+It is imperative that if you have studied or are studying abroad, you begin your application process at least six months before the deadline.
+If you are residing abroad and earned a degree abroad, you must have completed all prerequisites before applying to the program.
+Please allow ample time for the pace of international postal systems, obtaining visa documents, arriving in the US, and transitioning to a new environment.
+You will not be allowed to enroll if you arrive after the official start of the term.

 Required Academic Records